jfrog/jfrog-vscode-extension/README.md

 ### External Resource Repository

 By default, the JFrog extension downloads the necessary tools needed from https://releases.jfrog.io.
-If the machine that runs JFrog extension has no access to the internet, you can create a remote repository in Artifactory which proxy https://releases.jfrog.io and set the JFrog extension setting :
+If the machine that runs JFrog extension has no access to it, you can create a remote repository in Artifactory which proxy https://releases.jfrog.io and set the JFrog extension setting:

 ![externalResourcesRepository](resources/readme/preview/externalResourcesRepository.png)

- or set the following envirable variable
+ or set the following enviable variable

 ```
 JFROG_IDE_RELEASES_REPO=jfrog-releases-repository